 The two Sub-Faculties have a Graduate Consultative Committee, called the Graduate Forum, which meets once a term.
-These are important fora for discussion of general academic or administrative problems affecting graduates, all of whom are invited, and encouraged, to attend.

-Standing orders and further information about the Graduate Forum may be found in WebLearn at https://weblearn.ox.ac.uk/x/haWO01.
+The meetings are important fora for discussion of general academic or administrative problems affecting graduates, all of whom are invited, and encouraged, to attend.
+Standing orders and further information about the Graduate Forum may be found at: https://canvas.ox.ac.uk/courses/48688/modules